 Numerous museums, art galleries, performance venues, and traditional Latvian cuisine, centered around the Central Market.

-Take a boat trip about the city canal and Daugava River during warmer months.
+Take a boat trip on the city canal and Daugava River during warmer months.

 This perspective gives a new appreciation for Riga’s architecture and its waterfront setting.